netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_load_balancer.rst

 dimensioning the network capacity.

-One can create a cluster of servers, all connected to the same 10Gbit/s switch and the switch have the same 10Gbit/s uplink capacity limitation.
+One can create a cluster of servers, all connected to the same 10Gbit/s switch, and the switch has the same 10Gbit/s uplink capacity limitation.
 The 10Gbit/s capacity is bidirectional, meaning both RX and TX have 10Gbit/s.
 No (incoming) network overload situation can occur, because the uplink can only forward with 10G, and LB server can RX with 10G and TX with 10G to another "service-server", happening over the Ethernet switch fabric, thus RX capacity of the "service-server" is still 10G.
-Sending traffic back to the uplink, happens via "direct-return" from the "service-server", still have 10G capacity left in the Ethernet switch fabric.
+Sending traffic back to the uplink happens via "direct-return" from the "service-server", still have 10G capacity left in the Ethernet switch fabric.
 Thus, with a proper HW setup the XDP_TX limitation can be dealt with.